Personal Real Estate Corporations (PRECs)

 PRECs can also be used for investment purposes (owning rental properties, marketable securities, and insurance policies), and for carrying on other business, whether it is related to earning real estate commissions or not.
 However, PRECs should not purchase personal properties (such as homes, cottages, and boats) as these could be considered shareholder benefits, which are taxable to the shareholders in the year the benefit was conferred.

 Setting up a PREC involves the transfer of the agent’s existing business into a corporation.
 There will be extra legal and accounting costs related to incorporation and tax filing.
 Advice should be sought to determine whether a PREC will meet the needs and goals of the agent and his or her family.
-Contact your DMCL advisor for assistance.
+Contact your DMCL advisor to get the advice you need.